 - Middlebury College will limit camera locations, positions and views of certain areas.
 Security cameras will be placed in locations that provide the best view for safety, security and protection of the Middlebury community and property, while maintaining individuals’ reasonable expectations of privacy.
 All security cameras, including those in temporary locations or for active monitoring, will only be installed with the advance approval of the Director of Public Safety and the appropriate Middlebury vice president.

-- Security cameras will not view private bedrooms, bathrooms, locker room dressing/shower areas, offices, classrooms not used as a lab, or areas through windows.
+- Security cameras will not view private bedrooms, bathrooms, locker room dressing/shower areas, offices, classrooms not used as a lab, areas through windows, or other areas where there is a reasonable expectation of privacy.
 Moreover, no audio shall be recorded with the Security Camera System.

 - Security Cameras are installed and configured to prevent tampering or duplicating recorded information.
 Any new security camera must connect to the College’s main system, under the oversight of Public Safety.